 Collecting sap in a tin bucket

-Help us hanging buckets to collect sap in making Vermont’s most cherished specialty, maple syrup.
+Help us hanging buckets this Maple Sugar season to collect sap in making Vermont’s most cherished specialty, maple syrup.
 Each year Mother nature dictates when the sap starts to run.
 It has to be over 40 during the day & back into freezing in the night.
 Guests may join us in tapping about 50 maples , some of them which line the driveway to Abbott’s Glen.
 It is an age old tradition that punctuates the end of winter & beginning of spring.
 Due to climate change, the Maple Sugar season may start and end who knows when.
 Show us your snow skis and stay 2 nights we will give you $25.00 off your bill at the end of the weekend.

 If we are lucky, guests maybe able to cross country ski or snowshoe with just a t shirt.
 Of course, the hot tub & sauna are two ways to warm up or situate yourself near a wood fire with a beverage.